Account

 • Benefits: improves cardiovascular health, burns calories, strengthens legs and glutes.

-• Tips: beginners: 20–30 minutes, 2–3 times per week; intermediates: alternate brisk walking and running; advanced: incorporate HIIT*.
+• beginners: 20–30 minutes, 2–3 times per week;

 Ellipticals

-Ellipticals engage both the legs and upper body simultaneously, with low impact on the joints.
+Ellipticals engage both the legs and upper body simultaneously, with a low impact on the joints.
 They allow you to vary intensity and pace for a full workout that’s gentle on the joints.

 • Tips: vary resistance and combine longer moderate sessions with shorter intense sessions.